mozilla/application-services/components/places/doc/sql_concurrency.md

 # How we manage transactions (aka, how we avoid `SQLITE_BUSY`)

-[Let's bash this document into shape in this PR]

 We use sqlite in `wal` mode.
 Thus we never expect readers to block or have any locking considerations.
 Multiple writers will always cause contention, possibly resulting in `SQLITE_BUSY`, and need to be managed.

 Note that multiple writers will only cause `SQLITE_BUSY` after some timeout period has expired.
 Each writer will block for this timeout period in the hope that the other writer completes and it can begin.
 The current default is 5 seconds.